Shell1010/AQW-md/Item Guides/ArchDoomKnight.md

 - **"A Means to an End"**
 	- Get the ultimate darkness gem from [/shadowfallwar](http://aqwwiki.wikidot.com/shadowfall-war-location).
-	- Grab x2000 Undead Energy from the 5 headed dracolich at [/necrodungeon](http://aqwwiki.wikidot.com/necropolis-dungeon).
+	- Grab x2000 Undead Energy from the Doom Overlord at [/necrodungeon](http://aqwwiki.wikidot.com/necropolis-dungeon)
+		- Alternatively the 5 headed dracolich
 	- The Necro Scroll of Dark Arts is a really low drop from the [/epicvordred](http://aqwwiki.wikidot.com/epic-vordred) map.
 It also drops from the originul void quest.
 	- Doom heart drops from Ultra Sepulchure at [/sepulchurebattle](http://aqwwiki.wikidot.com/sepulchure-battle).
 	- The Dread Knight Cleaver is dropped by Dark Sepulchure at [/sepulchure](http://aqwwiki.wikidot.com/sepulchure-location).